ocean eco watch

 The legend allows filtering on the minimal percentage of probability to only see what you are looking for.

-The qualitative research indicates that users are interested in several topics related to debris pollution.
+The qualitative research suggests that users are interested in several topics related to debris pollution.
 This information can be detailed in an info card on the left.

 Additionally, test participants mentioned having difficulty understanding the size of the debris.
 To address this, a reference object (a plane) has been added to help convey the scale.